sthaid/proj_telescope/README.md

 This program builds warning free on Fedora-26.
 To build simply run make.

-Follow the procedure described in sky_data/NOTES to download the stellar and solar-sys-data files.
+Follow the procedure described in sky_data/NOTES to decompress the hygdata_v3.csv.gz and solar_sys_data.csv.gz.
+These files contain the stellr and solar system object coordinates respectively.

 Create the following environment variables, described above;
-TCX_LAT, TCX_LONG, TCX_AZ_CAL_POS, TCX_EL_CAL_POS, TCX_CTLR_IP.
+TCX_LAT, TCX_LONG, TCX_CTLR_IP, and TCX_AZ_TELE_LEG_1.

-I use display resolution 1920x1080; other display resolutions will probably work too.
+I prefer to use display resolution 1920x1080; other display resolutions will work too.

 ./tcx runs the program.